ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Database_Access.md

 CREATE TABLE userfiles (userid varchar(100) PRIMARY KEY, file MEDIUMBLOB, when DATETIME DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP)
 ```

-The table name “userfiles” and the field names are fixed.
+The table name "userfiles" and the field names are fixed.
 ChatScript assumes them.
-userid  - a limit of 64 is more than enough
+userid:   a limit of 64 is more than enough
-file: – in our world we are going to have less than 500K bytes of data
+file:  in our world we are going to have less than 500K bytes of data
-when – CS never sends or uses this value.
+when: CS never sends or uses this value.
 It is there to allow an external program to query the database and delete old records since our users do not continue forever with Pearl.

 An optional key is `appendport` which takes no value.
 It means to add the current CS port as a
 suffix onto the db name.
 So